parthian-sterlet/mcot-kernel/readme.md

 The background model implies the preservation of content for each motif in each peak.
 MCOT generates background profiles of hits of anchor and partner motifs iteratively for each peak with a special permutation procedure.

-MCOT computes CE significance separately for five computation flows:  Any (Spacer or Overlap), Full (overlap), Partial (overlap), Overlap (full and partial), Spacer.
+MCOT computes CE significance separately for five computation flows:  Any (Spacer or Overlap), Full, Partial, Overlap (Full and Partial), Spacer.

 Fisher’s exact test computes the CE enrichment for each of 5x5 combinations of conservation of motifs.
 Since MCOT checks five conservation ranges for each motifs, the Bonferroni-corrected